Trump threatens new tariffs on Canada, including 250% tax on dairy

 “We may do it as early as today, or we’ll wait until Monday or Tuesday,” Trump said.
 “We’re going to charge the same thing.
 It’s not fair.
 It never has been fair, and they’ve treated our farmers badly.”

-Stocks, which were lower to start the day after a mixed bag of a jobs report, initially fell after Trump’s tariff threat but pared their losses.
-The Dow was up about 45 points, or 0.1%.
-The broader S&P 500 fell 0.1%, and the tech-heavy Nasdaq was down another 0.1% after falling into correction territory Thursday — a 10% decline from its most recent high.

 Trump’s announcement gave investors, businesses and consumers another strong dose of whiplash.
 Just one day earlier, on Thursday, Trump announced a one-month pause on all tariffs on Canada and Mexico on products that comply with the US-Mexico-Canada free trade treaty, known as the USMCA.
-That had given many industries, especially autos and agriculture, a major sigh of relief.
+That had, at least temporarily, given many industries, especially autos and agriculture, a major sigh of relief.

+On Friday Trump said more “changes and adjustments” on tariffs should be expected in the future.

+“There’ll always be some modifications,” Trump said from the Oval Office.
+“If you have a wall in front of you, sometimes you have to go around the wall instead of through it.”

 Tariffs could worsen all of those factors.